craighillelson/on-call/README.md

 * assignments.csv - stores csv of shifts and assigned employees
 * create_schedule.py - imports "employees.csv" and "shifts.txt" and assembles a schedule, matching shifts to employees
 * employees.csv - stores employee names and start dates
-* employees.py - imports contents of 'employees.csv' and populates lists and dictionaries
+* employees.py - imports contents of "employees.csv" and populates lists and dictionaries
 * list_employees.py - lists employees and the first shift for which each is available
-* list_pto.py - parses pto.csv and determines next availability
+* list_pto.py - prints contents of "pto.csv"
 * list_shifts_by_emp.py - lists shifts assigned by employee
 * prompt_user.py - prompts user to select next quarter or the quarter following as the starting quarter
 * pto.csv - stores pto data
 * remove_employee.py - lists employees and gives user the option to remove an employee
-* shifts.txt - stores shifts